 72. 51% of Freelancers Say They Will Never Go Back To Regular Jobs

 Getting freelancers to go full-time is getting harder.
-Upwork finds 51% of freelancers admit “no amount of money” will get them to return to a traditional nine-to-five job.
+Upwork finds that 51% of freelancers admit “no amount of money” will get them to return to a traditional nine-to-five job.

 73. 77% of Freelancers Say They Have a Better Work/Life Balance